nikodindon/mnemo/README.md

 The answer that emerged: instead of fighting the ~500 KB ceiling by packing more data in, sidestep it entirely.
 Store not the content, but the *intent*.
 Let a local LLM reconstruct the content on demand.
 The DNS record becomes a seed.
 The model becomes the decompressor.

-That leap, from "DNS as a weird hard drive" to "DNS as a generative filesystem", is what dnsforge explores.
+That leap, from "DNS as a weird hard drive" to "DNS as a generative filesystem", is what mnemo explores.
 So: thank you doom-over-dns, for making a constrained space feel like an invitation.

 ---